chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ### Subsequent Users

-All users (except the first (subscription admin) user) can be invited to CHILI GraFx by
+All End Users (except the first (subscription admin) user) can be invited to CHILI GraFx by

 - A Subscription Admin
 - An Environment Admin